tthornton32/sports-app/README.md

-A website designed to give you opportunities to play your favorite sports competitively or recreationally.
+A web app designed to give you opportunities to play your favorite sports competitively or recreationally.

 ## Synopsis